 Telnyx and Vodafone also differ in their levels of flexibility.
 With Vodafone, if you sign up to a 24 or 36-month subscription and want to leave before the end date, you’ll be faced with an early termination charge.
 The same goes for if you see a reduction in usage or in the number of users on your account.
 The early termination fee is calculated as:

 With Telnyx, you can down your connections when you don’t need them, without any hidden cost.
 We realise that business is anything but predictable, especially in 2020, and that forecasting can sometimes be a long way off.
 This, combined with our pricing model, means that you only pay for what you use, and we won’t penalize you for a drop in calls.

 And what if your company is moving fast and breaking things?
 You’ll need a voice provider who is ready to scale your connections as quickly as you’re growing.
 Vodafone's cloud communications solution will only allow you to create and manage a maximum of 500 connections, effectively capping your growth opportunities.

 At Telnyx, we want you to be primed for growth.
 That’s why we have no limit on the number of connections you create- the sky is your limit!

 Why Developers Choose Telnyx over Vodafone

 Our developers have designed an easy-to-use, self-service platform so you can add and remove take control of all your SIP connections from day 1.
 Buy numbers, setup connections and monitor your usage through the Mission Control Portal.
-When you sign up to the portal we’ll even give you $10 credit to buy a number, add a SIP connection, and get dialling.

 While Vodafone has also designed a user-facing portal, it doesn’t go beyond the call of duty.
 They have focused on serving the voice market with some added features, which is what they know best.